All Episodes

 I was called in to a meeting one time by a senior executive service guy.

-Anyway, I get called in by the guy, and he says, Why are you doing all this able danger stuff?
+Anyway, I get called in by the guy and he says, why are you doing all this Able Danger stuff?

-Well, we this is a waste of time.
+Well, this is a waste of time.

-It's like, what do you mean it's a waste of time?
+It's like, what do you mean?

 Well, they'll never come here.

-Uh, you know, this is like 99 cycle.
+You know, this is like 99.

-They'll Al Qaeda will never dare come and attack the United States.
+It's like they'll, Al-Qaeda will never dare come and attack the United States.

 You're wasting your time on this.